fielddaylab/crystal/README.md

 #### COMPLETE
 Occurs when player completes a level.
+Note: This event is not always accurate.
+Assume that any COMPLETE event with pack=0 and charge=0 is false.

 | event Name | Description | Note |
 | --- | --- | --- |